mspnp/solution-architectures/cicdbots/README.md

 ## Final notes

-if you want to learn how to publish your app, please visit the [Publish your app to your org](https://docs.microsoft.com/en-us/MicrosoftTeams/tenant-apps-catalog-teams?toc=/microsoftteams/platform/toc.json&bc=/MicrosoftTeams/breadcrumb/toc.json) or [Publish your app to the store](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/appsource/publish) based on your need.
+If you want to learn how to publish your app, please visit the [Publish your app to your org](https://docs.microsoft.com/en-us/MicrosoftTeams/tenant-apps-catalog-teams?toc=/microsoftteams/platform/toc.json&bc=/MicrosoftTeams/breadcrumb/toc.json) or [Publish your app to the store](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/appsource/publish) based on your need.

 ---